CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection: Introduction

 \section{Introduction}

-Vision–language models such as CLIP \cite{clip} achieve strong zero-shot recognition in general domains, but their performance degrades sharply in vertical settings (e.g., medical imaging and biology) where vocabulary, acquisition protocols, and label taxonomies shift substantially \cite{medical_clip_survey}.
+Vision-language models such as CLIP \cite{clip} achieve strong zero-shot recognition in general domains, but their performance degrades sharply in vertical settings (e.g., medical imaging and biology) where vocabulary, acquisition protocols, and label taxonomies shift substantially \cite{medical_clip_survey}.
 To adapt CLIP to such domains, two main paradigms have emerged: 1) \textit{Model-centric} methods modify training or parameterization (e.g., probabilistic fine-tuning \cite{clap4clip}, many-to-many contrastive learning \cite{cplip}, and PEFT variants \cite{SPT, BSR, clip_ast, clip_refine, liu2024parameter}); 2) \textit{Data-centric} methods pursue continual pre-training (CPT) on large, domain-specific datasets, ranging from millions to hundreds of millions of pairs across medical and biodiversity settings \cite{pmc-clip,biomedclip,biomedica,quilt1m,ophthalmology,dermatology,bioclip,bioclip2,biotrove,bioscan,dalip,openinsects}.
-However, for vertical domains, collecting, curating, and processing ever-larger datasets is costly, and indiscriminate upsampling can even dilute learning with redundant, low-utility samples.
+However, for vertical domains, collecting, curating, and processing increasingly large datasets is costly, and indiscriminate upsampling can even impair learning by introducing redundant, low-utility samples.
 This naturally raises a question: \textit{Is sheer scale truly necessary for effective CPT?}